inbn/a-by-no-means-exhaustive-inclusive-design-checklist/README.md

 3. Don’t force the user to download images that are unnecessarily large.

-    - For img elements, instead use the picture element and `srcset` to tailor images to the size they will be displayed.
+    - For img elements, instead use the picture element and `srcset` attribute to tailor images to the size they will be displayed.

     - For background images, use media queries to load an appropriately sized version of the image at different media queries.

+    - Use 'Next-Gen' image formats like WebP if the target browser supports them.
+Some CDN providers offer support detection as part of their service.

+4. Lazy-load non-critical resources

+    - For CSS, use a tool like [Critical](https://github.com/addyosmani/critical) to determine the _critical_ styles needed to render only _above-the-fold_ content.
+These can then be inlined directly into the `<head>` of your pages to drastically speed up the initial render.

-4. Speed up server response time
+5. Speed up server response time

     - Enable gzip compression
     - Use the most up-to-date compatible PHP version